Analyze and think critically about environmental issues

 CHEM 101L Laboratory to General Chemistry I

 The laboratory course parallels the topics in CHEM 101 and provides lab-based investigations of the material covered in CHEM 101.
 Students must register for both CHEM 101 and the lab section concurrently.
+(This course carries an additional laboratory fee.)

 CHEM 102 General Chemistry II

-CHEM 102L Lab to General Chemistry II
+CHEM 102L Laboratory to General Chemistry II

 The laboratory course parallels the topics in CHEM 102 and provides lab-based investigations of the material covered in CHEM 102.
 Students must register for both CHEM 102 and the lab section concurrently.
+(This course carries an additional laboratory fee.)

 PHYS 101 Physics for the Health Sciences

 This course will provide students with a comprehensive introduction to key topics in physics.
 Specifically, the course will be divided in four main sections: basic mechanics (e.g., kinematics, equilibrium, vectors, work and energy, and Newton's laws); vibrations and waves (e.g., sound, harmonic waves, and Doppler effects); electricity (e.g., Ohm's law and electric circuits), and; light and optics (e.g., reflection, refraction and magnification).
 As part of the pre-health curriculum, this course will also connect concepts to human body structure and functioning.
-Students enrolling in this course must enroll in the parallel laboratory section PHYS 101L.

 PHYS 101L Laboratory to Physics for the Health Sciences